DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

 >
 >- This configuration will install the AIRBOT Play Python API.

-The source code folder name should be in the format of `airbot_play_python_<version>.zip`.
-Run the following command to build the project:
+The source code file name should be in the format of `airbot_play_python_<version>.zip`.
+Run the following command to extract and build the project:

 ```bash
 sudo apt install librosconsole-dev liburdf-dev libspdlog-dev libfmt-dev git -y